killianobrien/app-cryp2526/slides/app-cryp-08.md

 **DH key exchange**

-* Diffie-Hellman key exchange (1976) is a method that allows two parties to agree on a shared secret (number) by the exchange unencrypted messages.
+* Diffie-Hellman key exchange (1976) is a method that allows two parties to agree on a shared secret (number) by the exchange of unencrypted messages.
 * This shared secret can then be used to generate a shared secret key to enable secure, encrypted communication.
 * DH key exchange uses a tool from modular arithmetic called *discrete logarithms*.